nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.1 - 2020-01-21 =

+* FIX: (Premium feature) UpdraftPlus will only take one backup during the auto-update process.
+* FIX: Update translations after an auto-update has completed.

 = 9.0.0 - 2020-01-15 =